Use Grok patterns in AWS Glue to process streaming data into Amazon Elasticsearch Service

 Apart from the service endpoints, we need to set up proper security groups for all the network interfaces and services we use inside and outside of the VPC:

 - A security group for the preceding service endpoints.
 The security group attached to the VPC endpoint must allow incoming connections on port 443 from the private subnet of the VPC.

-- A security group for the AWS Glue connector (the same as Amazon OpenSearch).
+- A security group for the AWS Glue connector (the same as Amazon OpenSearch Service).

-- A security group for Amazon OpenSearch.
+- A security group for Amazon OpenSearch Service.
 This self-referencing security group uses itself as inbound and outbound rules.
 Any EC2 instances with the same security group can talk to each other.

 Export Apache web server logs into a Kinesis data stream